-The Blue Solution Initiative invites you to the Regional Forum on Solutions for Oceans, Coasts and Human Wellbeing in Latin America and the Wider Caribbean Region taking place from 14 – 17 April 2015 in Cancún, Mexico.
+The Blue Solution Initiative is happy to announce the Regional Forum on Solutions for Oceans, Coasts and Human Wellbeing in Latin America and the Wider Caribbean Region taking place from 14 – 17 April 2015 in Cancún, Mexico.

-The four-day Regional Forum provides a platform for Latin American and Wider Caribbean Region practitioners and decision-makers involved in marine and coastal development planning, management and governance to
+The four-day Regional Forum provides a platform for more than 100 Latin American and Wider Caribbean Region practitioners and decision-makers involved in marine and coastal planning, management and governance for sustainable development to:

 - Enable mutual learning and support knowledge transfer on experiences and ‘blue solutions’.